gojomo/zibcoin.org/faq.md

 It requires the secondary spelling ("mike") to clarify pronounciation.
 There will be a natural tendency to abbreviate it with an 'm' – which risks confusion with 'millis', a very different unit.
 Using the proper metric abbreviation, µ, just makes things seem more arcane.

 It may invite the question, "Who's Mike?
-Is there a Michael Makamoto, perhaps Satoshi's long-lost son, brother, or father?"
+Is there a Michael Nakamoto, perhaps Satoshi's long-lost son, brother, or father?"

 Comparatively in the same contexts, 'zib' or 'Z' can be unambiguous, and consistent across both formal software and casual conversation.